 Support for outreach via the Idaho Lidar Consortium is also needed.
 Outreach opportunities to new business partners, including city and county administration is needed.
-Currently, the ILC is run on a volunteer basis and future expansion will need to be supported.
+Currently, the ILC is run on a volunteer basis and supported by Boise State University, and future expansion will need to be funded.